 The latest regulatory judgement issued by the Homes and Communities Agency in March 2017, following a regulatory in depth assessment, confirms that Stonewater meets the requirements set out in the Governance and Financial Viability standard of the 2015 Regulatory Framework with the top ratings of G1 (The provider meets the requirements on governance set out in the Governance and Financial Viability standard) and V1 (The provider meets the requirements on viability set out in the Governance and Financial Viability Standard and has the capacity to mitigate its exposures effectively).
 Since then the board has undertaken a self assessment of compliance with the Governance and Viability standard, taking account of the Code of Practice, and confirms that Stonewater is compliant with the standard.

-Performance in the year
+Performance

-The Association has made a surplus of £3.4m during the year (2016: £3.1m).
+Total comprehensive income for the year was £7.3m (2016: £6.9m).

-Key performance indicators:
+Key Performance indicators:

-Rental income lost through voids was on average 2.44% during the year.
+Rental income lost through voids is 1.0%

-Gross arrears were on average 1.5% during the year.
+Gross arrears on average were 4.55%